cpalme15/9-13-16project/README.md

 		System.out.println("The number of Passenger cars is:");
 		      int passenger= keyboard.nextInt();
 		      int totalofcars=(boxcars+gondola+passenger);
-		      System.out.println("This program is written by Collin Palmer and Zane Pelletier");

 		System.out.println("The train is "+totalofcars+" cars long and consists of:");
 		System.out.println(boxcars+" box cars");
 		System.out.println(gondola+" gondola cars");